CLQCD/PyQUDA/README.md

 Python wrapper for [QUDA](https://github.com/lattice/quda) written in Cython.

 This project aims to benefit from the optimized linear algebra library [CuPy](https://cupy.dev/) in Python based on CUDA.
 CuPy and QUDA will allow us to perform most lattice QCD research operations with high performance.
 [PyTorch](https://pytorch.org/) is an alternative option.
+[DPNP](https://intelpython.github.io/dpnp/) is the recommendation for Intel GPU.

 This project is based on the latest QUDA `develop` branch.
 PyQUDA should be compatible with any commit of QUDA after https://github.com/lattice/quda/pull/1489, but leave some features disabled.